9 Things to Avoid When Managing Social Media for a Brand

 Example: DiGiorno's #WhyIStayed Tweet (2014)

-In 2014, DiGiorno Pizza mistakenly used the hashtag #WhyIStayed, a tag used by survivors of domestic violence to share their stories, in a promotional tweet.
+In 2014, DiGiorno Pizza mistakenly used the hashtag #WhyIStayed in a promotional tweet.
+Unfortunately for DiGiorno, the tag had already gained recognition as one being used by survivors of domestic violence to share their stories.
 The misuse was seen as insensitive and led to public backlash.
 DiGiorno quickly deleted the tweet and apologized, but the incident highlighted the importance of understanding hashtag contexts.

 How to Avoid It